 Information with regards to breaks and lunchtimes can be found HERE.

 How many pupils/staff are in each class?

 Classes range in sizes dependant on the location and needs of the children.
 Our EYFS Classes at Start Point Sholing have 12 pupils and 6 members of staff.
 Our classes on the main site range between 8 to 10 pupils to 4 members of staff in Year 1 – 6.
-Our resource provision classes have up to 10 pupils and 5 members of staff.
-As of September 22, Springwell has 32 classes across all sites.
+Our satellite classes have up to 10 pupils and 5 members of staff.
+As of September 23, Springwell has 33 classes across all sites.

 Where are the Early Years Classes located?

 We have three early years’ reception classes that are located at Start Point Sholing.
 The classes at Start Point Sholing are run by Springwell School and pupils are taught and supported by Springwell staff.
 The school day runs from 8.30am to 2.30pm.
 The children at Start Point Sholing are very much part of the Springwell Family and are able to use the facilities on the main site, Staff are supported by the Welfare Team based on the main site and all correspondence and enquiries are handled via the main Office at Springwell.
 Please follow the link for further information regarding our EYFS Classes HERE.

 Will my child go to mainstream at some point?